 Koinonia is a monthly LGBTQ+ and allies group for young adults, where we will meet for fellowship and discussion.
 Our discussions will be based on the different taboo topics that our society and churches often leave undiscussed and too often cause a painful division .
 Come as you are, make new friends, check in about life, grab lunch, and dive into a taboo conversation within the LGBTQ+ community in a new way.
 See Calendar page for dates and locations.

 The Skeptics Supper Club, 7-8:30 pm

-The Skeptics Supper Club is a monthly small group that comes together over dinner to discuss those questions that you might be afraid are too irreverent, too basic, or too out-of-bounds.
-Skeptics meets on the west side in one of the back rooms at La Madeleine (10001 Westheimer) and on campus at the University of Houston in the AD Bruce Religion Center.
-People generally pick one meeting location or the other, but you are welcome to join us for both.
+The Skeptics Supper Club is a monthly small group on the fourth Thursday of each month that comes together over dinner to discuss those questions that you might be afraid are too irreverent, too basic, or too out-of-bounds.
+Skeptics meets on the west side in one of the back rooms at La Madeleine (10001 Westheimer).
 Dinner is provided by Canterbury.